melisgl/journal/README.md

 ```

 Their `NAME` and `VERSION` (`FOO` and `1` in the example) are the same
-as in the in-event: they are the corresponding arguments of
+as in the in-event: they come from the corresponding arguments of
 `JOURNALED`. `EXIT` and `OUTCOME` are filled in differently depending on
 how the block finished its execution.